-1. Favourite kids dish - pasta freakin' anything!
-The kids ranged in age from 5 to 11, their favourites were pesto pasta, spaghetti carbonara, bolognese and lasagne.
-I would sneak in some veggies to these dishes, brocolli into the pesto pasta and pasta bakes, mushrooms in lasagne, fresh peas in carbonara (only got away with that one once!) carrots in bolognese and shepherds pie.
+1. Cooking for kids - I would sneak in some veggies into my dishes, brocolli into the pesto pasta and pasta bakes, mushrooms in lasagne, fresh peas in carbonara (only got away with that one once!) carrots in bolognese and shepherds pie.
 I also did omelettes, frittatas, chicken fajitas, chicken skewers on the BBQ, meatballs, fishcakes (disguised as chicken burgers), sausage & mash, chicken goujons, potato cubes.

 2. Most popular breakfast - hands down scrambled eggs, add some finely chopped spring onion gently cooked in a little butter, add this into the eggs while cooking.
 Grate a little parmesan cheese on top, and serve with tomatoes with fresh basil.
 This was a winner.

 3. Most popular afternoon snack - garlic & lemon hummus with pitta chips.
 I couldn't make enough of this stuff and got very fast at making hummus.

 Add one tin of chickpeas to a bowl, save the drained water.
 With a hand blender, blend chickpeas with 1 teaspoon of lemon juice and 1 clove of garlic.
 Add one teaspoon of tahini and blend again.